BUYER & SELLER BEWARE

 2) The Fair Market Value of the property actually drops below what it originally was to start with.

 3) It creates a False Financing & Real Estate Market with disappointment to both Buyers and Sellers.

-The bottom line is: if the property sits on the market unsold for 6 to 12 months or even longer, the value and net worth of the property actually drops less than if it were priced correctly right from the start, believe it or not, the damage has already been done.
+The bottom line is: if the property sits on the market unsold for 3 to 6 months or even longer, the value and/or net worth of the property actually drops less than if it were priced correctly right from the start, believe it or not, the damage has already been done.
 One should always remember; the best series of Buyers come within the first 30 days from when a property is first listed on the market; the second best series of Buyers come within the next 30 days; the third best series of Buyers come within the next 30 days and so on.
-So, by the time you get past six (6) months, the truly legitimate Buyer pool has considerably dried up on your property and it leaves you with wondering, “what happened?”
+So, by the time you get past three (3) to six (6) months, the truly legitimate Buyer pool has considerably dried up on your property and it leaves you with wondering, “what happened?”

 For Sellers, if the asking price is ever in question or in debate, it is my suggestion that an appraisal be done by an independent third party accredited appraiser.
 This will give you an unbiased value of opinion on your property and be a guide in setting the most realistic asking price to achieve the true fair market value.
 Future Homes & Real Estate Ltd. Brokerage believes so highly in this process, we have a policy – we will credit you back the cost you pay for such an appraisal on the closing date of your sale, in essence, this appraisal ends up costing you nothing!

 For Buyers, if the asking price is in question or in debate, I suggest an offer to purchase be made conditional on the property being appraised by an independent accredited appraiser to determine and ensure the true market value of the property be at least equal to the price being offered, otherwise the offer becomes null and void.